-We are working with state and local officials and area property owners to take prudent steps to further investigate and remediate conditions of a historic manufactured gas plant site in Fargo, ND.
+We are working with state and local officials and area property owners and have taken prudent steps to remediate conditions of a historic manufactured gas plant site in Fargo, ND.

 The city of Fargo notified us of planned infrastructure improvements in NP Avenue between 11th and 12th Streets in the spring of 2015.
 Our locating maps showed old pipes from a former manufactured gas plant.
-We discovered potential soil and groundwater impacts in and around the pipes, which we determined should be removed during the city’s construction work.
+We discovered potential soil and groundwater impacts in and around the pipes, which we determined needed to be removed prior to the city’s construction work.
 We promptly informed the city, county and state environmental agencies, and the pipes and impacted soils were removed from the street.
 Based on this discovery, we investigated conditions of the plant site and surrounding properties.

 An MGP once operated from approximately 1885 through 1960 between University Drive and 11th Street North and just north of NP Avenue, west of downtown Fargo.
 The plant produced gas from coal and oil that was distributed through a network of pipes to customers for lighting, heating and cooking—much like natural gas is distributed and used today.

 We are investigating the history of the MGP plant, but it appears that a predecessor company to Northern States Power, a subsidiary of Xcel Energy Inc., may have acquired the MGP site around 1910.
 In 1969, the main plant site was sold and redeveloped into a residential apartment building.
 A smaller parcel to the west of 12th Street North was redeveloped into a commercial building in 1966.
 The EPA performed a site assessment in 1994 and concluded that no further action was required at that time.